villhei/elixirtut/elixir_web/app/chapters/functions_modules.md

      end
 ```

 Let's use the module `ListOps` as a container for some generalized operations for lists.
-We start by defining a function called `my_map/2`. `my_map/2` is generalizes a behavior of iterating through a list of items, applying a function for each element and returning a new copy of a list with those items as a a result.
+We start by defining a function called `my_map/2`. `my_map/2` is generalizes a behavior of iterating through a list of items, applying a function for each element and returning a new copy of a list with those items as a result.

 The first parameter is a list, for which we provide two patterns for.
 The first pattern matches an empty list `[]` and "some value".
 The pattern returns an empty list `[]` and effectively ignores both parameters.